SoftwareAG/c8y-docs/content/reference/tenants-bundle/tenant-usage-statistics.md

 Inbound data transfer refers to the total number of inbound requests performed to transfer data into the Cumulocity IoT platform.
 This includes sensor readings, alarms, events, commands and alike that are transferred between devices and the Cumulocity IoT platform using the REST and/or MQTT interfaces.
 Such an inbound request could also originate from a custom microservice, website or any other client.

-The table below lists all counters that enhance the Cumulocity tenant statistics and measure the inbound data transfers:
+The table below lists all counters that enhance the Cumulocity IoT tenant statistics and measure the inbound data transfers:

 <div class="table-responsive"><table>
 <col width="200">